AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * This needs to touch all boxes, so swapping index by index is used here.

+### 8. Zero Matrix
+Replace all rows and columns in an mXn matrix where a zero is found.

+#### Option A. ZeroMatrixA
+* Store the positions of zeros in two boolean arrays, row and column.
+* Loop through the row and column arrays and replace the corresponding rows and columns in the original matrix with zeros.

 ## LinkedList Examples

 ### 1. LinkedListNthFromLast